Achieving clarity in our daily lives is often difficult. I don’t mean perfect understanding of something. I mean clearing your mind completely.

 How to experience clarity through pain

 Achieving a clear and focused mind is challenging.
 Very few activities allow you to even attempt clarity.
 Being engaged in a task and loosing track of time is not the same thing.
-A task may have you thinking of a hundred things.
+A task may have you thinking of a hundred things and your mind is very active.

 With clarity your mind is clear or completely focused on one thing.
 You cannot be thinking about how clarity makes you feel or how long clarity is lasting.
 The moment you are conscious of clarity it is gone.